 Pro Tip: Casting a child actor takes TIME.
 It should be addressed right at the beginning of pre-production.
 A child’s presence will trigger labor law compliance, and action from many of your departments.
 Do not wait to have these discussions!

 - You have probably already found the advantages of Film Incentives.
+If you haven’t, here is an Interactive Map from Media Services that will give you the 411.
 This is important for child actors because you will need to be sure you are actually hiring local.
 Many parents and kids’ agents are under the mistaken impression that if they can travel, they can be considered local.
 Please review the requirements for your incentives and communicate the requirements to casting carefully.

 - Determine which state labor laws you are working under.
 You may find that it is both California AND the state you are actually filming in.
 We have information on this site for New York, Louisiana, Georgia, New Mexico, New Jersey and Pennsylvania because they are the states with extensive child labor laws for entertainment.
 Also note that reality shows and influencers are expressly covered by law in some states.